 Busting the Myths: How Quickly Does a B12 Shot Work?

-Vitamin B12 injections are typically recommended for people with a presumed vitamin B12 deficiency.
+A Vitamin B12 shot is typically recommended for people with a presumed vitamin B12 deficiency.
 Vitamin B12 deficiency is relatively common, affecting about 6% of people under the age of 60 and 20% of those over age 60.1 In most people, B12 deficiency is mild, and the symptoms are nonspecific.2

 Vitamin B12 is essential to produce red blood cells and to metabolize fats and carbohydrates.
 Lack of vitamin B12 can cause anemia and make it harder to get energy from food.
 This can cause low energy, fatigue, weakness, brain fog, and other symptoms.3